Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Introduction

-While the rectangular geometry is sufficient to demonstrate violation of Eq.~\eqref{eq: ohmic JN result}, it critically misses subtleties about hydrodynamic flow in general geometries.
-This is strikingly displayed by the ``Corbino paradox'' \cite{Hui2022, Shavit2019, Stern2022, Kumar2022}, where a finite current locally dissipates heat despite the absence of a local electric field.
-For the purpose of noise measurements, this poses yet another corollary paradox.
+For the purpose of noise measurements, the Corbino paradox poses yet another corollary paradox.
 The Shockley-Ramo theorem \cite{Shockley1938, Ramo1939, Yoder1996, Cavalleri1971, He2001, Song2014} states that for a velocity source $\mathbf{v}_s$, the outgoing current $I_\alpha^\text{SR}$ through contact $\alpha$ is given by

 where $\phi_\alpha$ is the resulting potential distribution when the potential at contact $\alpha$ is set to unity and all other contacts are grounded.
-Since a hydrodynamic Corbino device always has $\nabla \phi_\alpha = 0$, a na\"ive application of Eq.~\eqref{eq: SR theorem} gives $I_\alpha = 0$ identically.
-This yields what we call the ``Corbino Shockley-Ramo Paradox'': a na\"ive application of the Shockley-Ramo theorem implies that bulk velocity fluctuations would never result in measured current fluctuations at the contacts.
+In what follows, we will suppress the position argument $\mathbf{r}$.
+Since a hydrodynamic Corbino device always has $\nabla \phi_\alpha = 0$, a na\"ive application of Eq.~\eqref{eq: SR theorem} gives $I_\alpha^\text{SR} = 0$ identically.
+This yields what we call the ``Corbino Shockley-Ramo Paradox'': a na\"ive and, as we show below, incorrect application of the Shockley-Ramo theorem implies that bulk velocity fluctuations would never result in measured current fluctuations at the contacts.
 This would unphysically imply that current noise fails to measure anything about the bulk Corbino device.
-Therefore, this Corbino Shockley-Ramo paradox serves as a barrier to treating current noise in arbitrary geometries, including the Corbino geometry.
+Therefore, this Corbino Shockley-Ramo paradox indicates a fundamental problem of applying the Shockley-Ramo theorem to hydrodynamic electron systems, e.g. to the measurements of Ref.~\onlinecite{Talanov2024}.